 - Raw honey- honey is packed with minerals and can help supply our livers with a healthy sugar so it can have the energy to induce sleep

 - Tart Cherry Juice- this is actually a great source of natural melatonin, but also is a sugar source.
 I have personally had great success with tart cherry juice to help with insomnia.
+You can even make tart cherry gummies!

 - “Sleepy Dust”- you can read about this on Butter Believer’s page